AcademySoftwareFoundation/tac/process/contributing.md

 Generally net new open source projects at The Linux Foundation leverage the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase.
 This license is widely used and understood by both developers and organizations alike, providing flexibility for downstream usage and patent protection for those contributing code.

 ASWF recommends the use of [SPDX short-form license identifiers](https://spdx.org/ids) in source code files, which vastly reduces errors in copy and pasting license text and enables the headers to be machine readable.
+Example of the use of SPDX short-form license identifiers can be found at https://spdx.org/ids.

 ### Copyright Notice Format